 You should check the action folder in your binder on a daily basis.
 Remember, this where you keep stuff that requires you to do something, like homework.
 If you don’t have time to do it right then, add it to your to do list or schedule it in your planner.
 Assigning it to your list or schedule makes you more likely to follow up and actually complete the assignment.

 Then, set aside time at least once a week to keep your binder organized.
 This could be done as part of a regular Sunday routine, but committing to doing it is more important than when you do it.
 During this weekly organization session, you should:

 - Hole punch and file handouts as needed

 - Discard no longer needed materials (e.g. old paper drafts)

 Even if you have binders for four or five classes, your binder organization sessions shouldn’t take long – if you commit to doing them regularly.
 Trying to organize half a semesters’ worth of notes the day before your midterm isn’t helpful.
 You have to make staying organized regular habit.

-The most important thing to remember here is to keep your college binder organization system as simple as possible.
+The most important thing to remember here is to keep your college binder organization system fairly simple.
 This is especially true if you tend to struggle with organization issues in general.
 The easier a system is to maintain, the more likely you are to do so.

 Be sure the content you put into your binder has a real purpose.
 You can add calendars, bookmarks and other things to your binder.
-If those things don’t actually help you stay organized or study better, you don’t need them in your binder.
+But if those things don’t actually help you stay organized or study better, you don’t need really need them.

 Until next time, best wishes and keep learning,